Carling Brewery: Sponsorships

-Carling was a major sponsor of live music in the UK, sponsoring the Academy Music Group venues (including Brixton Academy), until replaced by O2.
+Carling was a major sponsor of live music in the UK, sponsoring the Academy Music Group venues (including Brixton Academy), from 2003 to 2009 until being replaced by O2.

 In 1927, Carling offered a $25,000 prize for the first Canadian or British pilot to fly from London, Ontario to London, England.
 This offer was made just after Lindbergh had made his successful flight.
 The pilot, Terrence Tully, and James Medcalf the navigator made the attempt in a Stinson SM-1.
 The plane took off on 29 August 1927, but soon turned back due to heavy fog.
 Their second attempt a few days later brought them to Harbour Grace, Newfoundland, from which on 7 September they headed for London, England.
 After two days had passed with no sighting of them, it was assumed they were lost at sea.

 Carling in 1972 and 1973 sponsored race driver Larry Smith in the NASCAR Winston Cup Series; Smith died in a crash during the 1973 Talladega 500.
 For 1974 the company sponsored Canadian native Earl Ross; after his second place in that year’s Motor State 400 Ross' team was merged by Carling with the Junior Johnson #11 team of driver Cale Yarborough.
 Yarborough had won six races during the season and won four more under Carling colors while Ross stunned the sport by winning at Martinsville Speedway.
 Despite the success Carling unexpectedly dropped their sponsorship, this despite signing a deal lasting through 1977.